web-chefs/LaraAppSpawn/README.md

 ## TravisCI

-This was originally developed for `WebChefs\LaraAppSpawn` and for testing multiple version of Laravel using the same tests.
+This was originally developed for `WebChefs\QueueButler` and for testing multiple version of Laravel using the same tests.

-To see how that is possible see WebChefs\LaraAppSpawn [.travis.yml](https://github.com/web-chefs/QueueButler/blob/master/.travis.yml).
+To see how that is possible see WebChefs\QueueButler [.travis.yml](https://github.com/web-chefs/QueueButler/blob/master/.travis.yml).

 ## Contributing